atiyasarwar/enumerator/README.md

 The Harvester is pre-installed in Kali Linux.
 You can access it from the terminal by typing: theharvester. <br>

 ### Nmap (Network Mapper) <br>
+**Description:** <br>
-**Description:** Nmap is a powerful open-source tool for network exploration and security auditing.
+Nmap is a powerful open-source tool for network exploration and security auditing.
 It is used to discover hosts and services on a computer network, creating a map of the network's structure.
 Nmap employs various scanning techniques to gather information about open ports, running services, and the operating systems of target machines.
 It is widely used by security professionals for network reconnaissance and vulnerability assessment. <br>

 **Information Gathered:** <br>
 * Open ports on target systems. <br>